Oonagh Ogilvy Watson BDS,PGDIP, ADIP,MBACP

 I have over twenty-five years experience as a health professional, originally as a dentist and now as a psychotherapist.
 During that time I worked in both NHS and private sector.

-Advanced Diploma in Integrative Psychotherapy (ongoing at Regent's University)
+Advanced Diploma in Integrative Psychotherapy ( Regent's University)

 Post Graduate Diploma in Counselling and Psychotherapy (Regent's University)